usd-cs/comp495-sp18-happy-hour/README.md

 ```
 6. In Pods/LyftSDK/Core/Resources, open `LyftButtonNone.xib`
 7. In the view hierarchy, there are two different views.
 A higher level view (we'll call this View #1) contains a button and another view (we'll call this View #2).
 Select View #1 and in the Attribute Inspector, set the `Background` to `Default` (no color).
 Do the same for View #2.
 This step fixes the button UI and does not affect functionality.
+8. You will have to do this everytime you run a pod commmand (i.e. `pod install`, `pod update`, etc.)

 ## How to upload to the database